Francisco de Miranda: Exile in the United States

 With the failure of the invasion of Jamaica, priorities for the Spanish authorities changed, and the process of the Inquisition against Miranda gained momentum.
 The authorities sent Miranda to Havana to be arrested and sent to Spain.
 In February 1783, Minister of the Indies José de Gálvez sent the Captain General of Havana, Don Luis de Unzaga y Amézaga to arrest him.
 The information of his impending arrest reached Miranda in advance.
 Aware that he would not be given a fair trial in Spain, Miranda managed, with the help of Cajigal and the American James Seagrove, to slip away on a ship bound for the United States, arriving at New Bern, North Carolina on 10 July 1783.
 During his time in the United States, Miranda made a critical study of its military defenses, demonstrating extensive knowledge of the development of American conflict and circumstances.

 While there, Miranda prepared and fixed a correspondence technique, used for the rest of his journey: he would meet people through the gift or loan of books, and examine the culture and customs of the places through which he passed in a methodical way.
 Passing through Charleston, Philadelphia, and Boston, he dealt with different characters in American society.
 In New York City he met the prominent and politically connected Livingston family.
 Apparently Miranda had a romantic relationship with Susan Livingston, daughter of Chancellor Livingston.
 Although Miranda wrote to her for years, he never saw her again after leaving New York.

 During his time in the United States, Miranda met with many important people.
 He was personally acquainted with George Washington in Philadelphia.
 He also met General Henry Knox, Thomas Paine, Alexander Hamilton, Samuel Adams, and Thomas Jefferson.
 He also visited various institutions of the new nation that impressed him such as the Library of Newport and Princeton College.
+Travelling from North-Carolina to Massachusetts he met with John Skey Eustace, then a revolutionary soldier, who may have been influenced by the dynamic Miranda who had a secret project to emancipate the Kingdom of Venezuela from Spanish rule.